Justanormalperson-13/Krishs-MicroPad/README.md

 The necessary parts for Krish's MicroPad is included with the price in the PDF.

 I've also added a specific Ender 3 V3 SE 3D printer to fabricate the bespoke ergonomic chassis and prototype future hardware revisions.
 After this project is complete, the printer will be made available as a shared resource for other students at my school.
 This will provide an opportunity for a local maker community to establish itself and allow other students to ship their own hardware projects.

+Krish's MacroPad is an open-source educational project designed to demonstrate the integration of PCB design *Kicad and mechanical engineering *TinkerCAD.